Best business bank accounts for 2021

 Access up to £100,000 for your business with a Capital on Tap business card

 - Up to 56 days interest-free credit on purchases

 - Quick application in 2 minutes

 Representative example: When you spend £1,200 at a purchase rate of 39.41% (variable) p.a., your representative rate is 39.9% APR (variable).

 A business bank account basically works like a personal one – the main difference is that it’s dedicated to your business’s finances.
 You should therefore expect the same features, such as a debit card, the ability to make and receive payments, an overdraft option, a banking app and so on.

 However, business accounts can be a bit trickier than personal ones.

-First of all, the fees are often higher.
+First of all, the fees are typically higher.
 You can get yourself a free current account pretty much anywhere, but it won’t be as easy for your business.
 Secondly, there are more options and different ways of approaching business banking, so the best deal for your business will largely depend on what your business looks like.
-But no worries, we’ll help you figure out how to approach this particular problem.
+But no worries – we’ll help you figure out how to approach this bit.